Close Menu

 Credible Websites: a Good Place to Start Your Research

 GOOGLE SCHOLAR: Instead of “Google”, Google Scholar provides a simple way to broadly search for scholarly literature.
 From one place, you can search across many disciplines and sources: articles, theses, books, abstracts and court opinions, from academic publishers, professional societies, online repositories, universities and other web sites.
+REMEMBER – many of these articles will be behind a paywall or NOT full-text.
+Our school research databases provide scholarly articles FREE for you.

 ProCon.org: a website run by Britannica (the encyclopedia people!) dedicated to providing non-biased, straightforward information on debatable issues.